 Flash forward 6 years.
 I lost my dad to aggressive kidney cancer when I was only 21.
 It was absolutely devastating.
 I was and always will be a Daddy’s girl.
 Who knows exactly how and why cancer decides to rear its ugly f***ing head, yet I can’t help but substantially blame his enthusiastic love affair with meat, butter, Ben and Jerry’s, and processed foods, and the medications used to mask the symptoms of the issues those all caused.
 See, my parents were no longer together by then, so they ate very differently in their households.
 When he passed away, I was already at a crossroads in college, considering studying nursing or physical therapy but not sure what direction I wanted to go.

-Sounds a bit like a quarter-life crisis, right?
+Sounds a bit like a quarter-life crisis, right?!
 But it wasn’t a temporary dance with insanity.
 It was the start of my purpose.
 Over the years since this interest bloomed into a passion and into a lifestyle I will never go back from.
 Don’t get me wrong, we aren’t perfect with our diets either…. we all have our vices!
 Mine happen to be good craft beer, organic salt and vinegar kettle chips, and dark chocolate.

 Last on the list of 5 is this: I am a bit of a nerd, with a passion for research and lifelong learning.
-I spent 8 years in college, and no, not to become a doctor!
+I spent 8 years in college, -and no, not to become a doctor!
 I just couldn’t soak up enough.
 Finally they kicked me out (not really…), saying it was time to move on, but not before I got my B.S. in Sustainability and Resource Management, and a Master’s in Environmental Studies.
-Once I had to step away from school and jump into “the real world” workplace, I felt this huge disconnect from the exciting, progressive, and creative energy I was so accustomed to.
+Once I had to step away from school and jump into “the real world” workplace, I felt a huge disconnect from the exciting, progressive, and creative energy I was so accustomed to.
 So I poured it into our yard, home, and Instagram instead.
 They became my outlet.